Homeless Housing, Assistance and Prevention (HHAP) Grants

 California state funding to prevent and end homelessness

-The California Homeless Housing, Assistance, and Prevention (HHAP) Program is a state-funded initiative launched in 2019 to provide flexible grants to cities, counties, and Continuums of Care (CoCs) to address homelessness.
+The California Homeless Housing, Assistance, and Prevention (HHAP) Program is a state-funded initiative launched in 2019 to provide flexible grants to cities, counties, and Continuums of Care (CoCs) to prevent and end homelessness.
 The program emphasizes regional coordination to move individuals and families into permanent housing and support their long-term stability.

-The state’s Housing and Community Development Department manages and monitors the HHAP program.
-Funding is allocated to eligible jurisdictions through annual applications and an award allocation established by the state.
-Five rounds of funding have been awarded to date.
+The California Department of Housing and Community Development (HCD) manages and monitors the HHAP program.
+Funding is awarded to eligible jurisdictions through annual applications and an allocation process established by the state.
+Five rounds of funding have been awarded between 2019 and 2024.

 The first five years of the HHAP program have provided approximately $160 million in funding to the City of Sacramento, Sacramento County, and Sacramento CoC.
 These funds have supported a range of programs and services, requiring agencies to work together to coordinate efforts, maximize resources, and improve housing stability while reducing homelessness.

-In 2022, a Local Homeless Action Plan directed the coordination of these investments.
-More recently, starting in 2024, the Regionally Coordinated Homelessness Action Plan has been guiding blueprint for collaboration.
+In 2022, a Local Homeless Action Plan directed the coordination of these investments for Sacramento’s homelessness response system.
+More recently, starting in 2024, the Regionally Coordinated Homelessness Action Plan has been the guiding blueprint for collaboration.

 HHAP Allocations to Sacramento CoC (Rounds 1-5)

-Finally, the CoC has prioritized investing other federal, state, and local funding sources to preserve HHAP funding for urgent gaps and long-term priorities.
+The CoC has prioritized investing other federal, state, and local funding sources to preserve HHAP funding for these long-term priorities and urgent needs.
+Finally, spending is closely coordinated with efforts of the City and County.

 HHAP allocations include:

-• Approximately 75% flowing directly to community-based service providers.
+• Approximately 75% flowing directly to clients through community-based service providers.

 • Approximately 25% for critical functions like staffing, coordination, and evaluation.